Russian attacks kill at least 6 in Ukraine while US peace plan is discussed

 Oleksandr Bevz, a delegate from the Ukrainian side, told The Associated Press the talks had been “very constructive” and the two sides were able to discuss most points.

-Kremlin spokesperson, Dmitry Peskov, said Monday it had not seen the updated plan.
+Kremlin spokesperson, Dmitry Peskov, said Tuesday morning that Moscow has not received the updated peace plan.

-Army Secretary Dan Driscoll met with Russian officials for several hours in Abu Dhabi on Tuesday after the Trump administration jump-started negotiations to end the war in Ukraine, a U.S. official confirmed to The Associated Press.
+French President Emmanuel Macron said Tuesday that a U.S.-brokered peace plan for Ukraine “goes in the right direction” but also cautioned it must not be “a capitulation” enabling Russia to later renew hostilities.

-Driscoll, who became part of the U.S. negotiating team less than two weeks ago, is now heading up the latest phase of talks involving the terms of a possible peace plan with Russia.
+The French head of state said any peace deal with Moscow must include robust security guarantees for Ukraine and, more widely, for Europe and he insisted the size of Ukraine’s armed forces shouldn’t be restricted so it can defend the country in peacetime.